nickyoung-hashicorp/eks-vault-db-roles/instruqt/01-setup/assignment.md

 ```
 Press `Ctrl+C` to stop.

 Optional: Open a second terminal and watch the countdown of the static credential.
-When the password is rotated, the database psasword rendered in the `product-` pod is chnaged at the same time
+When the password is rotated, the database psasword rendered in the `product` pod is chnaged at the same time
 ```
 watch -n 2 vault read database/static-creds/product-static
 ```